 - starting the other server daemons •

 - allocating media daemons •

 - authorizing backup and recover services for the client •

 - contacting clients for scheduled backups •

 - maintaining NetWorker configuration information •

 - monitoring backup and recover sessions •

+- maintaining server statistics and message logs •

 The NetWorker server daemons call upon the NetWorker client daemon, nsrexecd, and several client-side programs when they receive a scheduled or on-demand backup request.
 A temporary server agent daemon, ansrd, is started to allow the NetWorker server to monitor the progress of the backup session.
 Table 2-2 provides a description of the client-side daemons and programs.